wso2/msf4j/README.md

 ##Supported Annotations

-For defining services, we support a subset of the JAXRS annotations.
+In this section, we will look at the annotations used in MSF4J microservices.
+As you may have already noticed, we support a subset of the JAXRS annotations.

 ###Class level annotations
 #####@Path